spsforks/ziglang-zig-wiki/Building-Zig-From-Source.md

 ### Dependencies

  * A previous build of Zig, `0.7.0+a01d55e80` or newer.
  * LLVM, Clang, and LLD libraries built using Zig.
-The easiest way to obtain this is to use [zig-bootstrap](https://github.com/ziglang/zig-bootstrap).
+The easiest way to obtain this is to use [zig-bootstrap](https://github.com/ziglang/zig-bootstrap), which puts the to be included $SEARCH_PREFIX into the folder `out/host`.

 ### Instructions